New

 Key Things to Know

-• Recipients don't need a Koji account: Anyone with a shareable link can view the report.
+• Recipients don't need a Koji account: Anyone with the published link can view the report.

-• Reports are read-only for recipients: Shared reports cannot be edited by viewers, preserving the integrity of your findings.
+• Reports are read-only for recipients: Published reports cannot be edited by viewers, preserving the integrity of your findings.

 Related Articles